rails/rails/guides/source/active_record_validations.md

   # Hard-coded message
   validates :name, presence: { message: "must be given please" }

-  # Message with dynamic attribute value. %{value} will be replaced with
+  # Message with dynamic attribute value. %{value} will be replaced
-  # the actual value of the attribute. %{attribute} and %{model} also
+  # with the actual value of the attribute. %{attribute} and %{model}
-  # available.
+  # are also available.
   validates :age, numericality: { message: "%{value} seems wrong" }

   # Proc